shanesoh/fossasia2021-securing-microservices/slides.md

 * All incoming requests first go to Envoy which checks with OPA whether each request should be allowed through

-* Upstream service can simply assume any request that arrives is authorized as per OPA policies
+* Service can simply assume any request that arrives is authorized as per OPA policies

 ---